 You must declare all recorded offences to us.
-If you do not declare an offence and we become aware of this it might have a negative impact on your application.
+If you do not declare an offence and we become aware of this it might have a negative affect on your application.

 Do not finalise any travel arrangements until after the grant of your visa.
 This is because visa processing times can vary depending on the visa type and your personal circumstances.

 As part of the character assessment, you might be asked to complete a

 Character Statutory Declaration (34KB PDF file).